AaronFeng753/Waifu2x-Extension-GUI/README.md

 Based on `Waifu2x-ncnn-vulkan`,`SRMD-ncnn-Vulkan`,`Waifu2x-converter` and `Anime4K`.

-Thanks to waifu2x-ncnn-vulkan & SRMD-ncnn-Vulkan, Waifu2x-Extension-GUI could use any kind of gpu that support `Vulkan`, even Intel GPU.
+Thanks to waifu2x-ncnn-vulkan & SRMD-ncnn-Vulkan, Waifu2x-Extension-GUI could use any kind of gpu that support `Vulkan`, including `Intel/AMD/Nvidia` GPU.

 If your gpu doesn't support vulkan, you can use Waifu2x-converter, which is also intergrated into the Waifu2x-Extension-GUI.